You are here

 Id.

 Levine v.
 Diamanthuset, Inc., 950 F.2d 1478, 1485-86 (9th Cir.
 1991) (citations omitted) (first alteration in original).
-The defendant need not, however, have actually participated in any securities transaction so long as the defendant was engaged in fraudulent conduct that was “in connection with” a purchase or sale.
+A defendant need not, however, have participated in any securities transaction so long as that defendant was engaged in fraudulent conduct that was “in connection with” a purchase or sale.
 See Superintendent of Ins. v.
 Bankers Life & Cas.
-Co., 404 U.S. 6, 12 (1971) (holding that fraudulent conduct is “in connection with” a purchase or sale if the alleged fraudulent conduct is found to be “touching” the securities transaction).
+Co., 404 U.S. 6, 12 (1971) (holding that fraudulent conduct is “in connection with” a purchase or sale if the alleged fraudulent conduct is “touching” the securities transaction).

-As to “instrumentality of interstate commerce,” it is not necessary that interstate mailings, telephone calls, or other instrumentalities of interstate commerce be proved; intrastate use of such instrumentalities of interstate commerce is sufficient to satisfy the jurisdictional requirements.
+Regarding the phrase “instrumentality of interstate commerce,” it is not necessary that interstate mailings, interstate telephone calls, or other interstate use of instrumentalities of interstate commerce be proved; intrastate use of such instrumentalities of interstate commerce is sufficient to satisfy the jurisdictional requirements.
 Spilker v.
 Shayne Labs., Inc., 520 F.2d 523, 526 (9th Cir.
 1975).